yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

       ![](../media/openai-lab06_t4_s4.png "Create storage account")

     - **Allow enable anonymous access on individual containers**: check in the box to enable under advance section.
+Click on **Review + Create**  and subsequently click on **Create**

       ![](../media/image4.5.png "allow blob access")

-1. Wait until the web app is created before you proceed to the next task.
+1. Wait until the storage account is created before you proceed to the next task.
 This should take about a minute.

 1. On the deployment blade, click Go to resource.